Carrying His Cross

 [Photo by Bobbie Wallace on Unsplash]

-As his entourage drew near the city, Jesus “b
+As his entourage neared the city, he “b

-egan to teach them that it is necessary for the Son of Man to suffer many things and be rejected by the elders and the chief priests and the Scribes, and to be killed, and after three days, to rise.”
+egan to teach them that the Son of Man must suffer many things and be rejected by the Elders and the High Priests and the Scribes and be killed, and after three days, he would rise.”
 In response, Peter took him aside and “reproved him.”
-For a disciple to rebuke his master in this way demonstrated how seriously Peter objected to his words.

-His mission was to destroy Satan and his strongholds.
-But, as Scripture itself attested, the Messiah would accomplish this by suffering and self-sacrificial death:
+Certainly, his mission was to destroy Satan and his strongholds.
+However, as Scripture attested, the Messiah would accomplish this through suffering and death as the ‘Servant of the LORD’:

 • Surely he has borne our griefs and carried our sorrows, yet we esteemed him stricken, smitten of God, and afflicted.
-But he was wounded for our transgressions, he was bruised for our iniquities, and the chastisement of our peace was upon him, and with his stripes, we are healed.
-We all like sheep have gone astray, we have turned everyone to his own way, and Yahweh laid on him the iniquity of us all” - (Isaiah 53:4-6).
+But he was wounded for our transgressions, he was bruised for our iniquities, and the chastisement of our peace was upon him, and with his stripes, we are healed” - (Isaiah 53:4-6).

-Jesus said this in private to his disciples, and his words were clear.
-An incorrect understanding of what it meant to be the Messiah would produce an incorrect understanding of what it meant to be his disciple.
-Just as God called him to self-denial and suffering, so he called his disciples to walk that same difficult path.
+An incorrect understanding of the Messiah would produce a flawed understanding of discipleship.
+Just as God called Jesus to self-denial and suffering, so he summoned his disciples to walk that same path.

-In his explanation, Jesus had not yet predicted his death by crucifixion.
-But in his summons to follow him, he used the analogy of “taking up the cross.”
-Not only did this hint at how he would die, but he also presented his audience with a very grim image.
+Jesus used the analogy of “taking up the cross.”
+Not only did this hint at how he would die, but he also presented his audience with a grim image.
+Rome used crucifixion to execute rebellious slaves and political revolutionaries.
+The condemned man was forced to carry the crossbar on which he would be hung to the execution site, adding humiliation to his other sufferings.

-Jesus thus identified himself with Isaiah’s ‘Suffering Servant’ and the “Son of Man” portrayed in the Book of Daniel.
-The former illustrated his suffering and death for his people, the latter his arrival in glory at the end of the age.
+Jesus identified himself with Isaiah’s ‘Suffering Servant’ and the “Son of Man” portrayed in the Book of Daniel.
+The former illustrated his suffering and death for his people, the latter his arrival in glory at the end of the age when he would gather his elect and judge the nations.

-Both images are necessary for understanding him and his mission.
-While glory will come, it does NOT precede suffering, and death, but comes later and because of perseverance in and through trials and suffering.
+Both images are necessary for understanding his identity and mission.
+While glory will come, it does not precede suffering, and death, but only comes afterward.

 RELATED POSTS: